informatik-mannheim/snips/README.md

   -x, --file-suffix <suffix>          One or more file suffixes of files to process [default: .txt]
   -c, --comment <comment>             One or more escape comment symbols, e.g. # or // [default: #]
-  -e, --exercise-solution             Include solutions (EXC and EXCSUBST flags) -v, --verbosity...
+  -e, --exercise-solution             Include solutions (EXC and EXCSUBST flags) -f, --force-update                  Force (re-)generation of all snippets -v, --verbosity...
 Add this flag multiple times to increase message verbosity -h, --help                          Print help information -V, --version                       Print version information
 ```
+Note that `snips` will only update any snippets if the time stamp of the source file is newer than the snippet's time stamp.
+If a snippet does not yet exist the file is created anyway.
+The flag `-f` will force an update on all files no matter of the time stamp.

+# Future work

+ * copy on demand all other files, controlled by a flag `-o`, except those listed in `.snipsignore` similar to `.gitignore`)
+ * get rid off UTF-8 constraint